 Bus Identification System

-Specific numbers identifies routes.
+Specific numbers on buses identify the routes.
 The route number will be displayed on a card located on the windshield of the bus.
-(The number of the bus is no longer used for identification.)
+The number of the bus is no longer used for identification.
 Please be sure your child is aware of this route identification system.

 Transportation Requests for Private Schools

 Transportation requests for childcare transportation and transportation to private schools must be made in writing by April 1.
 If the parent or guardian of a child does not live in the District on April 1, he/she must submit a written request within 30 days after establishing residence in the district.
 Requests made after April 1 may be granted, subject to available space, provided that granting the request would not add to transportation costs.

 The childcare facility and/or private school must be within the school district and within the attendance area of the school the child will attend.
 Transportation must be from the same location each morning and back to the same location each afternoon.
 Transportation to and from different locations, depending on the day of the week, cannot be permitted.